Meghan: Three weeks apart from Archie and Lili left duchess ‘not well’

 The necklace activity causes some difficulties for American TV star Teigen, who reveals she does not know her four children’s birthdays and has a tattoo on her arm to remind her, which she has trouble reading, and calls to husband, singer John Legend, who is behind the scenes, to help.

 Meghan, looking a little surprised, chuckles and remarks: “It’s a little bit blurry.
-It’s alright.
+It’s all right.
 You’ve got a husband and a tattoo to help you stay on top of all the things.”

 After collecting flowers for the project, the duchess is heard laughing as Teigen declares: “See – I just buy these on Amazon.”